hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/vertex_of_corner.rst

    The index of the face corner.

    .. note::

-      By default this uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>` from the field context, which makes it important that the node is evaluated on the face corner domain.
+      If this input is not connected, it uses the :doc:`index </modeling/geometry_nodes/geometry/read/input_index>`
+      of the context item, which means it's important that the node is evaluated in the Face Corner domain.

 Properties